canjs/can-query-logic/doc/can-query-logic.md

     }
 });

-// 2.
-CREATE YOUR CONNECTION
+// PASS YOUR QueryLogic TO YOUR CONNECTION realTimeRest({
-realTimeRest({
   url: "/todos",
   Map: Todo,